 AdvaMed Best Practices Guide

-AdvaMed will complete a Best Practices Guide in February 2019 that aims to facilitate advantageous relationships and better operating models between university technology transfer offices and the medical technology industry.
+AdvaMed completed a Best Practices Guide in February 2019 that aims to facilitate advantageous relationships and better operating models between university technology transfer offices and the medical technology industry.
+Click here to review the guide.